CritsAndCode/roll20-rage-of-demons/README.md

-# Roll20 API scripts for running the Rage of Demons campaign
+# Rage of Demons Roll20 API Scripts
 Script for rolling encounters and foraging for the Rage of Demons campaign.